-Let toddlers be a part of Halloween and Fall festivities with this easy sensory activity.
+Let kids be a part of the fall festivities with this easy sensory activity.
 Inviting children to a pumpkin washing station is the perfect play idea.
 Bonus: it doesn’t require you to buy any additional items.
 You have all the supplies you need.

 Hello Fall activities and all the pumpkins and joy that comes with it.
 Who doesn’t love a world with Octobers (right, Anne)?